ByMaxAnjos/CO2-traffic-emissions/README.md

 ### Funding

-This project is was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) – Finance Code 001, and by the Alexander Von Humboldt Foundation.
+This project was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) – Finance Code 001, and by the Alexander Von Humboldt Foundation.

 ### Contact